Adjoint and coadjoint orbits of the Poincar\'e group: Adjoint orbits of the Poincar e group

-Note in table~\ref{table 2} we have used the notation ${\Delta }_m(\zeta, \mathrm{CQ}) = {\Delta }_m(\zeta, -\zeta , \overline{\zeta }, -\overline{\zeta })$, $\zeta \ne \pm \overline{\zeta }$, ${\Delta }_m(\zeta, \mathrm{RP}) = {\Delta }_m(\zeta, -\zeta)$, $\zeta = \overline{\zeta } \ne 0$, ${\Delta }_m(\zeta, \mathrm{IP}) = {\Delta }_m(\zeta, -\zeta)$, $\zeta = -\overline{\zeta } \ne 0$, where $\zeta $ is the complex eigenvalue of $Y$ with $( Y,W;K)$ a representative of the $\oo ({\R }^6, K)$-indecomposable type.
+Note in table 2 we have used the notation ${\Delta }_m(\zeta, \mathrm{CQ}) = {\Delta }_m(\zeta, -\zeta , \overline{\zeta }, -\overline{\zeta })$, $\zeta \ne \pm \overline{\zeta }$, ${\Delta }_m(\zeta, \mathrm{RP}) = {\Delta }_m(\zeta, -\zeta)$, $\zeta = \overline{\zeta } \ne 0$, ${\Delta }_m(\zeta, \mathrm{IP}) = {\Delta }_m(\zeta, -\zeta)$, $\zeta = -\overline{\zeta } \ne 0$, where $\zeta $ is the complex eigenvalue of $Y$ with $( Y,W;K)$ a representative of the $\oo ({\R }^6, K)$-indecomposable type.
 For instance, ${\Delta }_m(\zeta, -\zeta , \overline{\zeta }, -\overline{\zeta })$ has height $m$ and four eigenvalues on $\overline{W}$.

-We now show that all the possible $\oo ({\R }^6, K)_{e_5}$-indecomposable types are listed in table~\ref{table 2}.
+We now show that all the possible $\oo ({\R }^6, K)_{e_5}$-indecomposable types are listed in table 2.
 For each eigenvalue combination we have the following possibilities for the heights and the signs, because the dimension is at most five.

 This gives a total of fourteen cases, two of which are covered by case 5.
-Thus table~\ref{table 2} is complete.
+Thus table 2 is complete.

-Next we combine a given distinguished type in table~\ref{table 1} with a sum of $\oo ({\R }^6, K)_{e_5}$-indecomposable types from table~\ref{table 2} so that their dimensions add up to $6$ and their indices add up to $4$.
+Next we combine a given distinguished type in table 1 with a sum of $\oo ({\R }^6, K)_{e_5}$-indecomposable types from table 2 so that their dimensions add up to $6$ and their indices add up to $4$.
+This gives the entries in table 3.